 Ritesh and Sonia fell in love while they were both working for an MNC in Gurgaon.
 They didn’t realize it but over coffee breaks and office parties, they got closer and closer till they decided to get married.
 Hailing from a conservative Marwari family, Ritesh had to coax Sonia out of her shell till she fell for him.
 Both faced stiff opposition from their families as they sought an inter-caste marriage.

 The next two years saw negotiations, refusals, a breakup and a patch up.
 It took a lot of effort on their part.
 They were, finally, able to convince their parents about the many inter-caste marriage benefits.

-Even with an upsurge in inter-caste love marriages in India today, couples opting for an inter-caste marriage face the same uphill battle of convincing parents and combating age-old traditions, relatives, a barrage of questions of caste, community biases, religion, practices, value systems and negative comments among other things.
+Even with an upsurge in inter-caste love marriages in India, couples face the same uphill battle of convincing parents, combating age-old traditions, relatives, a barrage of questions of caste, community biases, religion, practices, value systems and negative comments among other things.

 1. Build a good start

-2. Bring in a trusted friend/ally/elderly relative to make a case for you
+2. Bring in a trusted ally relative to make a case for you

-If there is too much resistance even to the idea of an inter-caste marriage, ask a trusted friend or elderly relative to step in.
-They can weigh in on the idea and work on your parents.
-Do ensure that this ‘ally’ has the family’s goodwill at heart and knows you and your partner and is convinced of your intentions.
+If there is too much resistance to the idea of an inter-caste marriage, ask a trusted friend or elderly relative to step in.
+They can weigh in on the concept and work on convincing your parents.
+Ensure that this ‘ally’ has the family’s goodwill at heart, and knows you and your partner.

-Pro tip: Introduce your partner as a friend along with a group of colleagues to your folks, so they can interact with them without any pre-judgements.
+Pro tip: Introduce your partner as a friend along with a group of colleagues to your folks so that they can interact with them without any preconceived notions or biases.

-3. Lay out a list of parental concerns and discuss how to combat them
+3. List out parental concerns and discuss how to combat them